simonkairu/Portfolio/README.md

 ## Known Bugs
 There are no known bugs currently
 ## Technologies Used
+Built entirely using html and CSS ,in future boostrap and javascript will be addedd.
 ## Support and contact details
 {Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}
 ### License